spree/spree/guides/content/user/config/configuring_return_authorization_reasons.md

 Input name that will be present during Return process and click *Create* button.
 It is not necessary to activate Reason instantly.
 You can choose when you want to make a Return Reason active.
 For example you might want to create a Holiday refund reason - the user ordered something during holiday but wants to return it when you already deactived this certain reason.

-Thats all, you have a reason to make refunds to the Users !
+Thats it, you have a reason to make refunds to the Users !

 ![New RMA Reason created]()

 ## Deleting and Editing RMA Reasons

 To make additional Edit in RMA Reason just simply click *Edit* button.
-Inside you can change name of a reason or just deactive it.
+Now you can change name of a reason or just deactive it.

 ![RMA Reason Edit icon]()